 At the conclusion of an adult Aspire course, final grade reports will be available on Blazenet.
 Grades are mailed to the student's permanent address only upon request.
-In the graduate teacher education program, final grade reports are available on Blazenet at the end of each term or session.
 The office of the registrar will not show students their grades.
 Grades will not be discussed or given out by phone, e-mail, or fax.
 Course grade reports will indicate course completed, credit received, and grades assigned.